wongjiahau/Pineapple/docs/features/BasicFunctions.md

 Notes: `this` is not a keyword, it is just a variable name!

 <hr>
-## Bifunc (2 params)
+## Bifunc (2 parameters)
-Bifunc is a function that takes 2 params.
+Bifunc is a function that takes 2 parameters.
-Since you cannot separate params with comma, the only way is to put the name in the middle.
+Since you cannot separate parameters with comma, the only way is to put the name in the middle.
 For example,
 ```scala
 // here's how you define a bifunc